AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/marketo/granting-access-to-users.md

    >[!NOTE]
    >
-   >You can only do the workspace assignment once at the time of inviting users.
+   >You can only do the workspace assignment once at the time of granting access to users.
 After it's set, you'll have to disconnect the user in order to change it.

    ![](assets/granting-access-to-users-1.png)